Using the Body Scan to Help with Chronic Pain and Illness

 Posted Oct 27, 2011

-In my last piece, 4 Techniques to Help with Physical Pain, I described five exercises to help ease bodily pain.
+In my last piece, 4 Techniques to Help with Physical Pain, I described four exercises to help ease bodily pain.
 The response to that piece was so positive that I thought I'd follow-up by describing one of the mainstays of mindfulness-based techniques for helping with chronic pain and illness: the body scan.
-(The body scan has its origins in one of the many mindfulness meditation techniques taught by the Buddha.)

 I see the body scan as an opportunity to reverse this perception that your body is the enemy.
 Yes, it's struggling, but it's also doing the best it can to support you.
 Your body isn't purposefully causing you discomfort and, despite its struggles, it's still the most remarkable living organism on the planet.
 Your body is so much more than just your pain or your illness.
 Making friends with this remarkable organism is emotionally calming and healing.
 It can release tension in your body which, in itself, can reduce symptoms.